 A Brief History of Mortgage Innovations Including the 30 Year Mortgage

-It wasn’t until 1934 that the Federal Housing Administration stepped in with an insurance program on mortgages, an amortization plan, and terms of 15-20 years (much like today, many mortgages are insured based on standardized programs – say, 30 years, fixed interest, 80% loan to value).
+It wasn’t until 1934 that the Federal Housing Administration stepped in with an insurance program on mortgages, an amortization plan, and terms of 15-20 years.
+This hasn’t changed much today: many mortgages are insured conforming to standardized programs – say, 30 years, fixed interest, 80% loan to value.

 Number of Owner Occupied Homes with a Mortgage

 Above, we’ve graphed the homeownership rate in the United States.
 However, this is ostensibly an article about mortgage innovations.
 That in mind, let’s look at the proportion of homes financed with a mortgage.

 |Date||Owner Occupied Homes with Mortgage|